 If you can't fit a 12-quart mixing bowl into your cabinet for storage, I suggest using a 10-quart bowl and stirring slowly to avoid spillage.

 - 2 hothouse cucumbers, also called English cucumbers or European cucumbers (the long, thin cukes with dark green skin, sometimes sold sealed in plastic)

 - 3 bell peppers—yellow, orange and/or green (for a nice color contrast)

 - 1½ pounds of ripe, flavorful tomatoes (plum, Roma, grape or Campari tomatoes, or locally grown tomatoes)

 - 5 cups of tomato juice (half low sodium, if desired)

 - 4 cups of V8 vegetable juice (reduced sodium preferred)

 - 1/2 cup good-quality balsamic vinegar

-- For a vegan soup, use a vegan Worcestershire sauce, e.g., Edward & Sons, Annie's Naturals or The Wizard's
+- 2 tablespoons of Worcestershire sauce (for a vegan soup, use a vegan Worcestershire sauce, e.g., Edward & Sons, Annie's Naturals or The Wizard's)

 - 1/2 cup good quality extra-virgin olive oil